 "Project Mariposa" is an initiative of the Gwendolyn Strong Foundation (theGSF) with a simple mission: to make the world more accessible to those with severe disabilities through targeted technology product grants.
 Mariposa is butterfly in Spanish -- theGSF's signature symbol -- and like a butterfly emerging from it's cocoon, Project Mariposa will help those with disabilities to spread their wings.

 In 2012 theGSF implemented the first initiative in its Project Mariposa technology grant program -- granting 100 iPads in 50 weeks to those impacted by Spinal Muscular Atrophy (SMA).
 100 worlds were opened!
 These incredible devices, coupled with the growing application library that accompanies them, are literally life-changing in assisting with communication, education, and independence.
 The iPad is opening up new avenues that were previously impossible.
 It's large screen size, light weight, portability, and featherlight touch screen make access to education, entertainment, and independence possible and in some cases it is allowing children to communicate for the first time in their lives.
 Its impact is truly incredible.
-In fact, the New York Times wrote an article and produced the below video about a 7-year-old boy with SMA and how the iPad has empowered him.
+In fact, the New York Times wrote an article and produced this video about a 7-year-old boy with SMA and how the iPad has empowered him.
 Project Mariposa's goal is to provide that same life-changing positivity for a large number of people.

 - WHAT >> Through Project Mariposa, theGSF has granted 250+ iPads.
 In addition to an iPad, each Project Mariposa grant recipient will receive a $50 gift card to the Apple iTunes store to begin building their app library and will receive a FREE download of theGSF's "Say Hi!
 AAC" communication app (launched in 2012).